temporalio/documentation/docs/application-development-guide.md

 When you call `proxyActivities` in a Workflow Function, you can set a range of `ActivityOptions`.

-A Schedule-To-Start limits the maximum time that an Activity Task can sit in a Task Queue.
-It is used to identify whether a Worker is down or for Task routing.

 Either `scheduleToCloseTimeout` or `scheduleToStartTimeout` must be set.

 Type: time.Duration